jordiclive/jordiclive.github.io/about.md

 Things I **enjoy** are: mountaineering, tennis, [trail running](https://en.wikipedia.org/wiki/Trail_running), ski-touring and reading.
 I'm **interested** in the lives of scientists, the science of learning,  [neurotechnology](https://en.wikipedia.org/wiki/Neurotechnology), and general futurist speculating.

-This platform is free!
-Whilst being free from advertising.
-You can get started quickly [here](https://github.com/barryclark/jekyll-now).
+This platform is free and free from advertising!
+You can give it a try quickly [here](https://github.com/barryclark/jekyll-now).

 - - -